AndrewCarterUK/andrewcarteruk.github.io/_posts/2018-06-25-make-php-great-again.md

 Personally, I simultaneously love and hate pretty much every language that I have ever been introduced to.
 I love C and how it taught me low level programming concepts, but I hate how it takes two hours to try and join two strings together.
 I love Python because of the machine learning and Raspberry Pi communities, but I hate how it is practically impossible to achieve type safety and proper object oriented design.
 I love JavaScript and the asynchronous programming techniques that it has encouraged, but I hate how I need about 9000 dependencies in my `node_modules` directory to serve a hello world application on port 80.

 There is lots that I love about PHP too.
-When I was a youngster without funding for servers, shared free PHP hosting was all I had.
-It made object oriented programming accessible to me and I love the package manager and its ecosystem.
+When I was younger, without funding for servers, shared free PHP hosting was all I had.
+It made object oriented programming accessible to me, and I love the package manager and its ecosystem.

 With all that said, I **passionaly hate** the PHP core functions.